connervieira/Assassin/README.md

 These are some of the attributes that Assassin is designed around.

+### Integrated

+When installed properly, Assassin should feel like just another part of your car, working in the background to protect you from a wide gamut of potential threats.

 ### Lightweight

 Assassin is extremely lightweight and power efficient, and is designed to work on a Raspberry Pi or similar low-powered device.

 ### Offline

-Assassin is capable of operating entirely offline, meaning it can go anywhere your car does regardless of network connectivity.
+Assassin is capable of operating entirely offline, meaning it can go anywhere your car does, regardless of network connectivity.

 ### Repairable